When to start preparing autistic children for puberty

 An ‘All about me’ book can help your child see how they change over time.
 It could include pictures of your child now and when they were younger.

-It will also help to explain that boys and girls develop differently – for example, a boy won’t grow breasts.
+It will also help to explain that boys and girls develop differently.
 Your child might also have the wrong idea about some issues, so you need to watch out for things that need more explanation.
 For example, extra hair just grows on the underarms and pubic area in women, and also on the chest and chin of a man – but not all over the body.

 Being careful with language about puberty